Accounting Conservation Framework

 Every system in which a quantity is conserved obeys the continuity equation (1.1) in some coordinate system.
 Furthermore, two such systems are mathematically isomorphic if there exists a structure-preserving mapping that carries one system onto the other while maintaining the form of (1.1).

-In the sections that follow, we develop this perspective rigorously.
-Section 2 demonstrates that the same equation (1.1) governs physics, biology, network theory, and accounting, differing only in the choice of coordinates and the interpretation of variables.
-Section 3 shows that the fundamental accounting identity $A = L + E$ is equivalent to (1.1) after aggregating the continuum equation over discrete entity control volumes.
-Section 4 derives standard financial identities from first principles, showing they are mathematical consequences of conservation.
-Section 5 provides empirical validation on real financial data, confirming that deviations from the theoretical predictions are small and attributable to measurement error.
-Section 6 concludes by discussing implications for accounting practice, education, and research.
+The remaining sections develop these ideas with full rigor.
+Section 2 shows that equation (1.1) governs physics, biology, electrical networks, and accounting, differing only in coordinate choice and variable interpretation.
+Section 3 derives $A = L + E$ from the integral form (1.2) by aggregating over discrete control volumes.
+Section 4 proves that standard financial identities—DuPont decomposition, Modigliani-Miller irrelevance, residual income valuation—are mathematical consequences of continuity structure.
+Section 5 validates the theory on real financial data, demonstrating that observed equity changes match theoretical predictions within measurement error.
+Section 6 discusses implications for practice, education, and research.

 2. Manifestations Across Domains